Real ring modulators for sale

-These are not digital - they are real analogue ring modulators, the same circuit design as used to create the original voice of the Daleks in 1963.
+These are real analogue ring modulators, the same circuit design as used to create the original voice of the Daleks in 1963.
+They sound great.

-Connect a synth, drum machine, microphone or guitar to the input socket, a simple waveform (e.g. VCO or note held on a keyboard) into the 'carrier' input, and the ring modulator will produce interesting metallic/robotic sound effects.
-Sound files below.
+Connect a synth, drum machine, microphone or guitar to the input socket, a simple waveform into the 'carrier' input, and the ring modulator will produce interesting raw, metallic, robotic, bell-like sound effects.
+Sound files below, although I'm sure you can do better!

 Voice combined with swept sine wave: